aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/iresourceloadingcallback/_index.md

 ---
 title: IResourceLoadingCallback
+linktitle: IResourceLoadingCallback
 second_title: Aspose.Words for Java API Reference
-description: Implement this interface if you want to control how Aspose.Words loads external resource when importing a document and inserting images using .
+description: Implement this interface if you want to control how Aspose.Words loads external resource when importing a document and inserting images using in Java.
 type: docs
-weight: 661
+weight: 663
 url: /java/com.aspose.words/iresourceloadingcallback/
 ---
 ```
 public interface IResourceLoadingCallback
 ```

-Implement this interface if you want to control how Aspose.Words loads external resource when importing a document and inserting images using [DocumentBuilder](../../com.aspose.words/documentbuilder).
+Implement this interface if you want to control how Aspose.Words loads external resource when importing a document and inserting images using [DocumentBuilder](../../com.aspose.words/documentbuilder/).
 ## Methods

 | Method | Description |